qball1809/App-Store/Installation.md

 ### install

-If running QNAP, take a peak here:
+If running Asustore, QNAP or Synology, take a peak here:
 [Web Tools Installer](https://github.com/ukdtom/WTInstaller/releases/latest)

 And if not, or if you want's to do it manually, follow this: